Everything you ever wanted to know about Cadbury Crunchie

 It takes the form of a golden honeycomb toffee sugar centre covered in Cadbury Dairy Milk Chocolate.
 Enjoying a loyal following this classic Cadbury product is now one of Cadbury Australia’s biggest-selling bars.

 A favourite with teenagers pretty much from the time it launched, Crunchie Cadbury Chocolate remains popular amongst the younger generation today.
 Though not so much with the 50-64 age group.

 Conceived by Fry’s as a rival to the Australian chocolate bar Violet Crumble, which was produced at the time by Hoadley’s, Crunchie is now available in Australia in a range of formats.
 These range from ‘snack size’ to 50 gram bars.
 As well also as blocks that weigh 135g, 350g and 500g.

 Its overall appeal is the uplifting taste experience it offers.
 A ‘sweet’ hit that provides an energising treat.

 Today Crunchie Cadbury Chocolate has a truly global reach.

-It is widely available and consumed in the United Kingdom, Ireland and Canada.
+It is widely sold in the United Kingdom, Ireland and Canada.
 As well as Australia, New Zealand, South Africa and also India too.

 How Cadbury Crunchie Is Made

 For years Cadbury’s Crunchie was produced in the United Kingdom in a plant in Somerset.
-However as recently as September 2010 manufacturing for Europe was moved to a plant in Skarbimierz, Poland.
+However in September 2010 production for Europe was moved to a plant in Skarbimierz, Poland.

 Interestingly labels for these products do not state a country of origin.
 Instead they proclaim ‘Made in the EU under license from Cadbury UK Ltd’.
 In Australia the product is made in Melbourne and Hobart.